mle2718/Lee-KA_Scallop/README.md

 permit_portfolio --
 	This contains one row per vessel-year.
 It includes hull_id, permit, vessel name, a mailing address, hailing port, "principal port", vessel size (gross and net tons, length), maximum crew.
 It also has a set of categorical variables to indicate the type of permit a vessel held.
 The ones to focus on are SC_*, SG_* (scallop general category), and LGC_* (Limited access general category).
 I've marked those with the categorical "has_scallop_permit"

+## VMS data

+The VMS data from 2008 to present is storedin VMS1_.Rds.
+Older data (pre 2008) is stored in VMSold_.Rds  I have constrained the datasets to permits that held a scallop permit.
+These two datasets contain the permit number, lat and lon, and a timestamp.
+I used Oracle's to_char(POS_SENT_DATE,'YYYY MON DD HH24:MI:SS'), I believe the underlying data is timezone encoded and this should handle daylight savings time automatically.

+## Trips and Landings
+This is extracted from CAMS_LAND and CAMS_SUBTRIP.
+Each CAMSID represents a trip.